 The window is a structure that has been around with mankind for many thousands of years.
 Although we do think of glass in a frame when we think of a window, in reality the idea of a window is just to have an opening in a wall that allows you to see out and allows light in.
 That’s all a window technically is.
 By that definition, we can look at ancient pyramids and see that our ancestors fully understood the concept of a window, and they were putting them in the structures of everything they built.
 This would continue over the ages, of course, with different materials used to actually close those openings to offer protection, while still allowing light to come through while allowing people to see out.
 The modern window in the home today is a lot more technologically advanced than you may think, especially considering its simple roots.
+We now have Double Glazing Oldham windows available.

 Though we’re not only talking about windows changing from 10,000 BC to now.
 We have also witnessed changes in the modern window over the past 100 years, many of which are serious changes that provide a lot more protection against the elements and even increased visibility.
 Let’s have a look at how the window has changed over the past century specifically.